XukunXiang/Extreme-Scale-course/README.md

 1. Do all benchmarks specify the specific code that must be run?
 	-	RandomAccess do not have a specific code.

+###Discussions in 4th lecture:
+1. For the tables at the beginning, what might be problem?
+[Hint: it's about measuring performance]